 “Could not load Software Update Preference Pane” on Mac appears whenever the user tries to click the Software Update icon under the Apple menu.
 The Software Update preference pane contains options for you to install updates for macOS and the apps installed on your computer.

 Mac users have also experienced this issue where System Preferences will not open properly or freeze when launching macOS.
 Users can only Force Quit the System Preferences window in order to access it.

-When this happens, the user is unable to install the pending updates, which leaves his or her Mac vulnerable to risks associated with an outdated system.
+When this error occurs, the user becomes unable to install pending updates, potentially exposing their Mac to risks associated with outdated systems.

 Why You Could not load Software Update Preference Pane